 Try not to worry too much if your child is turning down nutritious foods and choosing only white and brown foods.
-It's normal for 24-month-olds to be picky eaters—consider it his way of exercising his newfound independence.
-The best you can do is keep offering nutritious food options, choosing and preparing food together, and modeling healthy eating behaviors for your child.
-He'll come around to eating other colors…eventually.
+It's normal for 24-month-olds to be picky eaters—consider it their way of exercising their newfound independence.
+The best you can do is keep offering nutritious food options, choosing and preparing food together and modeling healthy eating behaviors for your child.
+They'll come around to eating other colors…eventually.

 Your 2-year-old is probably interested in coloring, building and pretend play.
-You might find she's spending more time playing independently than they used to.
+You might find they’re spending more time playing independently than they used to.
 Keep your 24-month-old baby busy with activities that help them practice their motor skills and use their imagination.

-• Crayons.
+- Crayons.
 Two-year-olds will pretend to write if you give them crayons and paper.
 At two, they begin making horizontal and circular strokes with a crayon.

 - Building blocks.
 Duplos and other large Lego-type blocks are excellent toys to help build fine motor skills.
 At this age, they should be stacking five to six blocks.

-- Instead of brushing teeth, let your toddler “paint” her teeth (with toothpaste, of course).
+- Instead of brushing teeth, let your toddler “paint” their teeth (with toothpaste, of course).
 This makes it way more fun.

-•Thinking about baby No. 2?
-Try reading books together about bringing home a new sibling, like Babies Don’t Eat Pizza by Dianne Danzig.
-Spend time around babies, so he learns how to touch them gently.
-And, if he’ll be moving out of his crib or into a new room, make the change at least four weeks before you’re due so he has time to adjust.
+- Thinking about baby no. 2?
+Try reading books together about bringing home a new sibling.
+Spend time around babies, so your toddler learns how to touch them gently.
+And, if they’ll be moving out of their crib or into a new room, make the change at least four weeks before you’re due so your child has time to adjust.